lpsinger/userguide/content.rst

   objects is consistent with a neutron star.
-* **HasRemnant**: A nonzero amount of neutron star material remained outside the final remnant compact object (a necessary but not sufficient condition to produce certain kinds of electromagnetic emission such as a short GRB or a kilonova).
+* **HasRemnant**: A nonzero amount of neutron star material remained outside the final remnant compact object (a necessary but not sufficient condition to produce certain kinds of electromagnetic emission such as a short :term:`GRB` or a kilonova).

 All of the quantities in the Classification and Properties sections are model dependent to some extent: the Classification section takes into consideration